dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/starterpack/index.md

 You can also use the statement `debugger;` in your code, but that is somewhat frowned upon as you might forget and leave one in a piece of code that doesn't get executed often causing mayhem.

-## Frontend Stater Pack is ready to go!
+## Frontend Starter Pack is ready to go!

 You now have a nicely set up starter pack that you can use for all your cool projects.
 We will use this in most of the future assignments and build up on it too, so it is worth getting this all working.

 ### To Turn In

+1. url to your github repository
 1. Checklist:
   * webpack-serve starts and serves pages
   * babel is configured